South Georgia: Geography, climate and fauna

 In 2018, after a multiyear extermination effort, the island was declared free of invasive rodents and the number of South Georgia pipits had clearly increased.
 In the central north coast, five years after poisoning the rats, the populations of snowy sheathbills, South Georgia pintails and Wilson's storm petrels had grown.

+In addition, two predatory ground beetles have been introduced to the island: Merizodus soledadinus, first recorded in 1963 at Grytviken and Husvik, and Trechisibus antarcticus, first recorded in 1982 at Husvik.
+Both species continue to expand their ranges and have a documented negative impact on populations of native invertebrates in invaded areas.

 The island lies in the path of large icebergs drifting northward from Antarctica.
 Iceberg A-38 grounded off the island in 2004, resulting in indirect but severe effects on local wildlife by disturbing life on the seafloor and blocking foraging routes of seals and penguins.
 In 2020, the colossal 4200 km2 Iceberg A-68, similar in size to the island itself, was initially believed to be on a similar collision course but broke apart before collision with the island.